IeiuniumLux/AAV/README.md

 License (GPLv3)
 ------
-Copter (aka APM:Copter), Plane (aka Plane), Rover (aka Rover) and the Mission Planner are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+Autonomous Android Vehicle (aka AAV) is a free software.
+You can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.